micahdbak/yell/README.md

 permit users to become 'lost in translation' through word-games, such as telephone, or others.

+## FOR TESTERS; PLEASE READ:

+Using `tmux` to use several terminals within the same window changes how `ncurses` inputs backspace characters to `whisper`, so entering fields of text will be a little strange.
+It is recommended that if you are testing this on the same machine, you use separate terminal windows side-by-side.
+For the domain of each node, use `127.0.0.1` for the local system.
+The port of each node is displayed in the bottom left corner of `whisper`.
+For testing on several computers, I am not certain how it will work on the *open internet*.
+However, for local network systems, (such as each system being connected to `eduroam` at SFU), Use the local IP address for the domain of each node.
+This has worked in preliminary testing.
+The local IP address of a system can be found by using `ip addr` on Linux, or on MacOS, by clicking the WIFI logo with the OPTION key held down.

+### A note to consider:

+Yell and whisper are proof-of-concept software.
+Please do not expect them to hold up test them in a production environment, or with slow particularly slow nodes.
+This software is a proof-of-concept that will be improved with time.

+Also, when one node exits the environment, please let each other node exit as well.
+Whisper does not handle individual node exits yet, so the network will print errors for lack of node-communication on the part of the exited node.

+## Whisper Controls

+* `c`: `c`onnect to another node.
+The player will be prompted to provide the domain and port of the node for which they are connecting.
+* `y`: `y`ell to other nodes.
+The player will be prompted to enter the message they wish to send.
+* `q`: `q`uit the game.
+* Arrow-Keys: Move around the room.
+This movement will be synchronized with other nodes.

 ## Installation

+<iframe width="720px" height="405px" src = "https://www.youtube.com/watch?v=BloI8qzGESs"></iframe>
+<iframe width="720px" height="405px" src = "https://www.youtube.com/watch?v=6XToP_iUhs0"></iframe>
+<iframe width="720px" height="405px" src = "https://www.youtube.com/watch?v=g6Pz9rZQadM"></iframe>

 It is recommended that players compile and use this software under a UNIX system.
 `libyell` and `whisper` are compiled with the Clang compiler,